 Marketing

-Throughout this whole process, you will need to be marketing your book and building up hype both before your book is published and after.
-Marketing plays a key factor in your book’s success, and even if you write a fantastic book, it won’t sell if people don’t know it exists.
-So, if you’re too uncomfortable to market your book yourself, you should seriously consider hiring a professional marketer to help.
+Throughout this whole process, you should be marketing your book and building up hype both before your book is published and after.
+Marketing plays a key factor in your book’s success.
+Even if you write a fantastic book, it won’t sell if people don’t know it exists.
+If you’re too uncomfortable to market your book yourself, you should seriously consider hiring a professional marketer to help.

-While you are still writing: Get on social media, create an author webpage, and consider creating an electronic newsletter.
-Your goal here is build intrigue, hype, and a following.
+While you are still writing: Get on social media, create an author webpage, and consider creating a digital newsletter.
+Your goal here is build intrigue, hype, and a following so you have built-in readers when your book launches.
+Another awesome aspect to building a following early is that you can create polls for your future readers to be directly involved in certain aspects of your book, just be cautious not to give away any spoilers!

-Once you’ve completed the professional editing and formatted your book: Consider submitting your manuscript to a big-name review company like Kirkus for a professional review of your book that could garner some serious attention.
-It’s also a great opportunity to pull a quote from them to place on your book cover!
+Once you’ve completed the professional editing and formatting of your book: Consider submitting your manuscript to a big-name review company like Kirkus for a professional review that could garner some serious attention.
+It’s also a great opportunity to pull a quote for your book cover and ads!

-Once your book is published: Build promotions and spend some money on ads.
+Once your book is published: Spend some money on ads and build promotions (consider submitting these to places like BookBub).
 Join local author festivals and vendor fairs.
 Speak with local bookstores about carrying your book.
 Basically, never stop talking about your book.
 (Also, write another one!
 The true key to authorial success is having multiple books published.)

 Cover Design